talentdeficit/niceopt/README.md

 the tests in the module require eunit and that you compile with the macro test defined (pass the option {d, test} to the compiler). they are not even close to comprehensive

-bigfixes, improvements and feature requests welcomed
+bugfixes, improvements and feature requests welcomed